pavtiger/pavTiger/README.md

 * [DHHack](https://dhhack.ru) - November 2019.
 Our team won in nomination **"Best research solution"**
 Here are all the [sources](https://drive.google.com/drive/folders/1Y5jziR-H5-SE5bgzEbWFj7at5dIC8yY6?usp=sharing) (presentations, etc) for these hackathons.

-Other than all that technical stuff, I also really enjoy listening to music (love soundtracks, classic music, EDM and some rap) and fancy working with cameras and filming something.
+Other than all that technical stuff, I also really enjoy listening to music (love soundtracks, classic music, EDM and some rap), flying FPV drones and working with cameras.
 If you want to contribute to any of my repos, you are more than welcome to do that!!!
 How to contact me:
 * **Email**: pavTiger@gmail.com